Outline

 - Group discussion: “What are healthier ways to process anger or frustration?”

-8. The consequences of conforming to toxic masculinity
+8. The consequences of conforming to traditional masculinity

 Purpose

-Challenge harmful behaviours and beliefs that result from toxic masculinity.
+Challenge harmful behaviours and beliefs that result from traditional masculinity.

 Topics